-In the first four decades, doctors - and their clinical colleagues - were largely motivated and sustained by vocation and a sense of community - both with colleagues and patients.
+In the first four decades of the NHS, doctors - and their clinical colleagues - were largely motivated and sustained by vocation and a sense of community - both with colleagues and patients.
 For example, very commonly GPs would spend a working-lifetime employed in one practice with a small team of practitioners and ancillary staff.
-These surgeries were much smaller than now and staffing was more stable and thus became professional communities that could more easily look after, and look out for, one another.
+These surgeries were usually much smaller than now and staffing was more stable and thus became professional communities that could more easily look after, and look out for, one another.
 They then saw their work as looking after and looking out for yet another community of individuals - patients - whom they got to know over the years, not just in consulting rooms, but also in their homes, neighbourhoods and families.
 The experience and mindsets of these professionals thus tended to be of caretaking and growth - not items-of-service procedures or contractual requirements, as later.

-From the 1990s we have had three waves of neoliberal 'modernising' reforms, each of which has further turned this work's culture from growth and stewardship toward one of industrial manufacture.
+From the 1990s we have had three successive waves of neoliberal 'modernising' reforms, each of which has further turned this work's culture from growth and stewardship toward one of industrial manufacture.
 They are:

-Marketisation planted and fertilised in the first twenty years of the Internal Market.
-This largely undermined - often destroyed - colleagueial trust, understanding and cooperation.
+- 1. Marketisation planted and fertilised in the first twenty years of the Internal Market.
+This largely undermined often destroyed colleagueial trust, understanding and cooperation.
 Aspirational vocation was replaced by financial incentivisation.
-Responsibility to and for individuals was pushed aside by institutional statutory requirements.

-- 2. The Health and Social Care Act for the next ten years has empowered the earlier reforms by expanding this modus operandi to encourage an External Market.
+Responsibility to and for individuals was pushed aside by institutional statutory requirements. - 2.
+The Health and Social Care Act for the next ten years empowered the earlier reforms by expanding this modus operandi to attract an External Market.
 The effect has been to further alienate and distract practitioners from one another and what they see as their core work (patient care).
-The clearest beneficiaries seem to be those large commercial corporations skilled at winning bidding wars. - 3.
+The clearest beneficiaries seem to be those large commercial corporations skilled at winning bidding wars, and their recruited lieutenants. - 3.
 The Digital Revolution.
-This is the vision, the avowed mission, of the current Health Secretary.
+This is the vision, the avowed mission, of the recently departed Health Secretary.
 Computers have, of course, been increasingly important to all kinds of clerical, administrative and logistical work through the NHS since the millennium.
-But Hancock's proposals go far beyond this: he does not see phone and digital media, Apps etc as augmenters or ancillaries for direct human contact in NHS consultations, he sees them as replacements.
+But Hancock's proposals went far beyond this: he did not see phone and digital media, Apps etc as augmenters or ancillaries for direct human contact in NHS consultations, he saw them as replacements.
 This is a crucial difference.
+Will the current Health Secretary understand this?

 Why does this matter so much?
-Well, it relegates the skilled ethos and vocation of pastoral healthcare to generic algorithms of institutionally defined tasks.
-The anchorage and sanctuary of the familiar practitioner who knows and understands you is replaced by an unknown voice or screened face probably never to be encountered again.
-The relationships we grew at work were, before our serial reforms, the terra firma of our more complex clinical practice - our bonding and supportive colleagueiality, the resonance by which we may best endure, comfort, understand and heal.
+Well, it relegates and degrades the skilled ethos and vocation of pastoral healthcare to generic algorithms of institutionally defined tasks.

+So the anchorage and sanctuary of the familiar practitioner who knows and understands you is replaced by an unknown voice or screened face probably never to be encountered again.
+The relationships we grew in our NHS work were, before our serial reforms, the terra firma of our more complex clinical practice - our bonding and supportive colleagueiality, the resonance by which we may best endure, comfort, understand and heal ... not just our patients, but ourselves also.

 Our marketising reforms have ruinously fragmented this NHS terra firma.

 Hancock's grandiose quest for a thorough and uncompromising digital cybernation of consultations would vapourise that better humanity: where could we find it?
 And how could we grasp it?